 Once you’re inside, you’ll feel instantly at home.

 Here, the waitstaff is very kind and attentive.

 It can get quite busy during dinner hours, so you might want to make reservations ahead of time for a great experience.

-Pad Thai and red curry are two of their most well-liked menu items, representing an overwhelming majority of customer orders.
+Pad Thai Wrap and Chicken Green Curry Wrap are two of their most well-liked menu items, representing an overwhelming majority of customer orders.